 Koala Lou Lesson Ideas: Close Reading with Engaging Readers™

 As you know, with Engaging Readers™, we read the book each day for a different purpose.
-This allows us to dig deeper into the story and practice various reading comprehension skills.
+This allows us to dig deeper into the story elements and practice building each student’s comprehension skills.

 We love to have students practice visualization at the beginning of the story.
-Koala Lou is perfect for this!
+The story Koala Lou is perfect for this.

-Once the cards are in order, the students turn to their partner and take turns retelling the story.
-This is such a great opportunity to strengthen not only the students’ reading comprehension, but it also offers tremendous oral language practice.
+Once the cards are in order, the students turn to their partner or small group and take turns retelling the story.
+This is such a great opportunity to strengthen not only each students’ reading comprehension, but it also offers tremendous oral language practice.

 Then students place the smaller black and white versions in their notebook.
 They can always look at the class retelling display if they get stuck.
 BUT because they have orally retold the story, this is rarely an issue.